 A policy motion gives the SU a stance to act on an external political matter and/or mandates them to get involved in a national campaign.
-These motions are voted on at the All Student Vote.
+These motions, if passed at Student Council, are voted on at the All Student Vote.
 For example, a recent motion titled "Fossil Free RSC" passed at the All Student Vote and it mandates the Sabbatical Officers to take action on an external matter through lobbying the RSC.

 Submit a motion:

 Any Warwick Student can submit a motion.
-If your motion passes, it becomes SU policy for 2 years.
+All motions are reviewed by an Impact Assessment panel for financial, legal and reputational implications before progressing.
+If your motion passes at a Student Council or All Student Vote, it becomes SU policy for 2 years.
 A policy mandates a specific representative (SU Exec, Liberation, Part-Time or Sabbatical Officer or our NUS delegates) to act on an issue that concerns Warwick Students.

 - You need 2 people to submit a motion: a proposer and a seconder